An architect or draftsperson will prepare architectural and structural drawings for a Building Permit application.

 - Shadow diagrams for the hours of sunlight between 9am and 3pm on 22 September.

 - Location, dimensions and area of private open space

 - Details of the buildings on the adjoining allotments which may be affected by overlooking, overshadowing or the building works.
-Details to be provided are:
+Details to provide are:

 - site area and floor areas

 - front and side boundary set backs

 - position of all windows, and comment relating to the windows being habitable (this includes set backs to eave and set back to wall where adjacent to a window)